Designing A Crohn’s-Friendly Lifestyle That Sparks Joy

 Rebuild identity while living a Crohn’s-friendly lifestyle

-Now, let’s talk about rituals.
+Rituals help.
 Not just routines.
-Rituals are routines made sacred—often absurd, and that’s the point.
+Rituals are routines made a bit special, sometimes gloriously silly, and that is the point.

-• Drinking peppermint tea from a mug shaped like a llama during flare recovery.
+• Drinking peppermint tea from a llama mug during flare recovery.

 • Listening to lo-fi hip hop while microwaving pre-blended mashed potatoes.

-• Wearing socks emblazoned with “Professional Rest Enthusiast” on scan days.
+• Wearing socks labelled “Professional Rest Enthusiast” on scan days.

 Managing Crohn's symptoms